Clobetasone Ointment 0.05%

 and team of dispensers

-It is often sold as the brand name, Eumovate.
+It is often sold under the brand name Eumovate.

-Clobetasone 0.05 Ointment works by inhibiting cells from releasing large amounts of these chemicals.
+Clobetasone ointment works by inhibiting cells from releasing large amounts of these chemicals.
+This reduces inflammation and helps skin to return to normal.

 Always apply Clobetasone 0.05 Ointment exactly as instructed by your doctor or pharmacist.
 Read the patient information leaflet thoroughly before you start to use it.
 Speak to your doctor or pharmacist for further guidance if you are still not sure.